darrellgrant/reservation-app-version-2/README.md

 3. User may choose to edit the submitted data.
 4. User can cancel a submitted reservation.

-While the first version was written in procedural JavaScript, the updatted version is being written in Object Oriented JS.
+While the first version was written in procedural JavaScript, the updated version is being written in Object Oriented JS.
+Additionally, it is making use of Bootstrap 5.0.